jackrlehman/lehman.reports/README.md

    dotnet run
    ```

-4. Open your browser and navigate to the URL shown in the console (typically `https://localhost:5001` or `http://localhost:5000`)
+4. Open your browser and navigate to `https://localhost:5001` or `http://localhost:5000`

 ### Using the Mobile App Report